Impact-Site-Verification: 7a707631-b375-49f6-a2b7-0f318d096ab6

 The Tour du Mont Blanc (TMB) is a popular long-distance hiking trail that circles the Mont Blanc massif and leads through France, Italy and Switzerland.
-The trail is about 170 kilometres long and usually takes 8-11 days.
-It offers breathtaking views of the surrounding mountains and passes through charming Alpine villages.
-Experience some of the most impressive views and landscapes of the French, Italian and Swiss Alps and marvel at Europe's king of mountains from all sides on this hike.
-I found the tour magnificent.
-Chapeau!
+With a length of around 170 kilometres, the hike usually takes 8 to 11 days.
+The trail offers breathtaking views of the surrounding mountains and passes through picturesque Alpine villages.
+Experience some of the most impressive landscapes of the French, Italian and Swiss Alps and marvel at Europe's ‘King of the Mountains’ from different perspectives.
+I found the tour simply magnificent - Chapeau!

 Content